Ludwig Mies van der Rohe: Chicago Federal Complex

-Farnsworth House
+Edith Farnsworth House

-Between 1946 and 1951, Mies van der Rohe designed and built the Farnsworth House, a weekend retreat outside Chicago for an independent professional woman, Dr. Edith Farnsworth.
+Between 1946 and 1951, Mies van der Rohe designed and built the Edith Farnsworth House, a weekend retreat outside Chicago for an independent professional woman, Dr. Edith Farnsworth.
 Here, Mies explored the relationship between people, shelter, and nature.
 The glass pavilion is raised six feet above a floodplain next to the Fox River, surrounded by forest and rural prairies.

+The house took a while to be built due to the underlying issues between Mies and Edith Farnsworth.
+There was a complex relationship between the two for a variety of reasons, some related to personal feelings and others to design considerations.
+Back and forth legal disputes led to these ongoing issues despite the beautiful outcome of the design.

 The highly crafted pristine white structural frame and all-glass walls define a simple rectilinear interior space, allowing nature and light to envelop the interior space.
 A wood-paneled fireplace (also housing mechanical equipment, kitchen, and toilets) is positioned within the open space to suggest living, dining and sleeping spaces without using walls.
 No partitions touch the surrounding all-glass enclosure.
 Without solid exterior walls, full-height draperies on a perimeter track allow freedom to provide full or partial privacy when and where desired.
 The house has been described as sublime, a temple hovering between heaven and earth, a poem, a work of art.

-The Farnsworth House and its 60 acre wooded site was purchased at auction for US$7.5 million by preservation groups in 2004 and is now owned and operated by the National Trust for Historic Preservation as a public museum.
+The Edith Farnsworth House and its 60 acre wooded site was purchased at auction for US$7.5 million by preservation groups in 2004 and is now owned and operated by the National Trust for Historic Preservation as a public museum.
 The building influenced the creation of hundreds of modernist glass houses, most notably the Glass House by Philip Johnson, located near New York City and also now owned by the National Trust.

-The house is an embodiment of Mies' mature vision of modern architecture for the new technological age: a single unencumbered space within a minimal "skin and bones" framework, a clearly understandable arrangement of architectural parts.
-His ideas are stated with clarity and simplicity, using materials that are configured to express their own individual character.

-The Promontory – Lake Shore Drive

-The Promontory Apartments is a 22-story skyscraper in Hyde Park, Chicago, Illinois, that overlooks Promontory Point in Burnham Park and its Lake Michigan beaches.
-It is the first residential skyscraper Mies designed and the first of his buildings to feature concepts such as an exposed skeleton.
-An active community cooperative, the building which is on the U.S. National Register of Historic Places, has 122 units.
-Its building was initiated by developer Herbert Greenwald for wealthier occupants.
-Mies employed a Double T design with the horizontal cross-bars joined; the stems of the T's form wings to the rear.
-Each T is its own building with separate addresses, elevators, and interior stairways.
-This tripartite design would feature prominently in future Mies designs.
-Starting with the third story, each floor of each T has three apartments that share an elevator lobby.
-A solarium and party room on the roof provides excellent views of the park and beaches to the east, and the University of Chicago to the west.